Home

 Natural occurrences of ectopic pregnancy do a occur, however they are considered very dangerous to the mother.

-By 2010 interest in this procedure had faded because of the risks that it involves for the patient, and the advances being with uterus transplants.
+By 2010 interest in this procedure had faded because of the risks that it involves for the patient, and the advances being made with uterus transplants.

-Uterus Transplants
+Uterus Transplant

-The possibility of uterus transplants dates back the origins sex-change surgery in the 1930's.
-But until the 1990's uterus implants were not regarded as a viable approach - experiments with dogs and baboons had been unsuccessful as it was found that great difficulties lie in the fact that complex blood vessels that must be connected.
+After early failures, uterus implants were not regarded as a viable approach.
+Experiments with dogs and baboons in the 1980's were unsuccessful as it was found to be very difficult to connect the required numerous blood vessels.
 Pregnancy also puts huge strain on these connections, with very dangerous consequences if something goes wrong.

 A paper published in the International Journal of Gynaecology and Obstetrics in March 2002 reported that that doctors in Saudi Arabia had performed the world's first womb transplant.
 The operation was on a 26-year-old cis-woman who had lost her own womb because of excessive bleeding after childbirth.
 The operation used the womb of a 46-year-old woman who needed a hysterectomy, and was performed on 6 April 2000.
 It was initially deemed a success by the doctors, but the transplanted womb had to be removed 99 days later when scans revealed a blockage in one of the grafted vessels that cut off blood supply to the uterus.
 However, the uterus did produce two hormone induced menstrual periods before it had to be removed.